sp4ceb4con/sp4cetest/devops/README.md

-this is a test. of readmes.
+This is a more professional test of the readme file.

+Available to merge today.